LUMC/OvoGrowth-dataprocessor/README.md

 # KeyGenes data processor

-A Snakemake based workflow to fetch data from multiple batch-RNA datasets and submit them to a MySQL-database.
+A Snakemake based workflow to fetch data from multiple batch-RNA datasets and submit it to a MySQL-database.

 ## Requirements